New York and Vermont to Montreal Bike Tour

 Day 2: Gap Riding Options!

-Day 2’s route delves into Vermont’s Green Mountains with a defining ride that ascends the range two, three or up to four times!
+Day 2’s route delves into Vermont’s Green Mountains with a defining ride that ascends the range two, three or even up to four times!
 The vistas are grand as the route slices through the heart of the Green Mountain range exploring quaint and picturesque towns that offer restaurants, lodging and classic country stores.
 Support is offered for the various options cyclists choose.

 Day 3: Middlebury to Stowe, VT

 Ride between the iconic Vermont towns of Middlebury and Stowe and enjoy an end of day visit to the Ben and Jerry’s Factory Creamery!
+This day’s 51 mile Two-Gap route begins with a shuttle to the top of Middlebury Gap and then follows the Three-Gap route.

 Day 4: Stowe to North Hero Island, VT

+Cyclists ride from the high-mountains of Vermont down to the wide-waters of Lake Champlain while descending over 4,000 feet!
 The stage begins with a climb of Vermont’s Smuggler’s Notch past the Stowe and Smuggler’s Notch ski areas.
 On this final climb of the tour the road engineers did not spend time or money blowing up the house-sized boulders, they simply built the road to wind around them.
 As a result, the climb of Smuggler’s Notch must be seen to be believed.

 At the summit of Smuggler’s Notch cyclists can survey all of northern Vermont and Lake Champlain.
 Before descending cyclists may take note of riding across Vermont’s Long Trail (Vermont’s Continental Divide) for the sixth time in three days.